Stanley Matthews: Blackpool

-Smith told Matthews "there are no shackles here ... express yourself ... play your own game and whatever you do on the pitch, do it in the knowledge that you have my full support."
+Smith told Matthews, "There are no shackles here ... express yourself ... play your own game and whatever you do on the pitch, do it in the knowledge that you have my full support."
 He assembled a talented frontline in Matthews, Stan Mortensen, Jimmy McIntosh, and Alex Munro; with an emphasis on entertaining football.
-The Seasiders finished in ninth place and reached the 1948 FA Cup Final.
+The Seasiders finished in ninth place and reached the 1948 FA Cup final.
 On 23 April 1948, the eve of the final, Matthews won the inaugural Football Writers' Association Footballer of the Year award.
 Despite taking the lead twice in the match, Blackpool lost out 4–2 to Matt Busby's Manchester United in the final, with Matthews assisting Mortensen for Blackpool's second.

 Injury limited him to only 28 appearances in 1948–49, as Blackpool struggled to a 16th-place finish.
 He spent the summer touring theatres in a variety act with his brother Ronnie, though he was troubled by an ankle injury he picked up in a charity game.
-Blackpool finished seventh in 1949–50, and though they were never title contenders vast crowds still turned out home and away to witness the entertaining football they displayed.
+Blackpool finished seventh in 1949–50, and though they were never title contenders, vast crowds still turned out home and away to witness the entertaining football they displayed.
 At this time he received the maximum wage allowed for a professional player – £12 a week.

 In 1950–51 Blackpool stormed to a third-place finish, and Matthews played 44 games in league and cup.
 He cited his highlights of the season as a 2–0 win at Sunderland, a 4–4 draw at Arsenal, and a 4–2 defeat at Newcastle United.
-They also reached the 1951 FA Cup Final, where they were favourites to beat opponents Newcastle; however Matthews ended up with a second runners-up medal thanks to a brace from Jackie Milburn.
+They also reached the 1951 FA Cup final, where they were favourites to beat opponents Newcastle; However, Matthews ended up with a second runners-up medal thanks to a brace from Jackie Milburn.

-After picking up an ankle injury in November, he missed most of the 1951–52 campaign, and was forced to instead spend most of his time working at the hotel he and his wife ran.
+After picking up an ankle injury in November, he missed most of the 1951–52 campaign and was forced to spend most of his time instead working at the hotel he and his wife ran.
 It was during this time that he cut red meat from his diet to begin his new near-vegetarian diet.
 At this point new Stoke manager Frank Taylor enquired as to whether he might bring Matthews back to the club; all parties agreed to the idea in principle until Joe Smith put his foot down to ensure he stayed, with an inspirational speech he promised Matthews that an FA Cup winners medal was still possible, telling him that "a lot of people think I'm mad, but even though you're 37, I believe your best football is still to come."